-Develop skills that are valued by employers by taking a summer internship, a placement year or by gaining part-time and casual work while you study.
+Develop skills that are valued by employers by taking a placement year, a summer internship or through part-time or casual work.

 Placements offer you the opportunity to put your skills into practice, build up your professional network, develop your commercial awareness and potentially be fast-tracked to a graduate job.

 Open to undergraduates and integrated masters students, our Placement Year is designed to build your confidence and self-awareness and develop your skills during, and through the reflection of, a minimum of nine months experience in a work-based context.